 Coming from the former Yugoslavia, my experiences in that war-torn country taught me never to give up or lose sight of what is important.
 I use that philosophy to guide my legal practice, working to achieve my clients’ goals with focus and tenacity.

-Ms. Obradovic has played an integral role in the mediation of various disputes, including the drafting of formal written opinions involving complex commercial matters.
-She has assumed a central role in support of attorneys serving as Special Masters in complex discovery disputes.
+Ms. Obradovic has additional experience in bankruptcy reorganization matters, including Chapter 11 reorganizations and Chapter 7 and Chapter 13 filings.
+She has also played an integral role in the mediation of various disputes, including the drafting of formal written opinions involving complex commercial matters and the support of attorneys serving as Special Masters in complex discovery disputes.

 Ms. Obradovic has represented Rutgers University and its employees in numerous litigation matters including state cases brought under the New Jersey Conscientious Employee Protection Act (CEPA) and the New Jersey Law Against Discrimination (NJLAD) as well as in federal litigation under Title VII of the Civil Rights Act of 1964, Section 1983 and the Americans with Disabilities Act (ADA).
 These cases include allegations of wrongful termination, discrimination based on race, gender, national origin and disability, as well as hostile working environment claims.
 She has also defended the university in matters involving breach of contract, denial of due process, violation of the Fourth Amendment and invasion of privacy, violation of the NJ Wire Tapping and Electronic Surveillance Act, and violation of the Computer Related Offenses Act.
 Ms. Obradovic has obtained favorable results in these matters, including the dismissal of complaints, summary judgments and favorable settlements.